linrongbin16/lin.vim/README.md

 - `<leader>bn` 🅽: go to next buffer.
 - `<leader>bp` 🅽: go to previous buffer.
 - `<leader>bd` 🅽: close current buffer.

+Other alternatives such as [vimfiler](https://github.com/Shougo/vimfiler.vim)/[airline](https://github.com/vim-airline/vim-airline)/[powerline](https://github.com/powerline/powerline) are not chosen because of heavy of features, which will lead to a performance issue.
+Otherwise, current combination are smooth, not pretty enough though.

 ### Customization
 - custom your own settings in ***user.vim*** and **coc-settings.json**.